 For a more natural treatment, I highly recommend Richard’s Organics Flea & Tick Shampoo.
 It’s formulated to help kill pests without the use of harsh chemicals—although it’s important to note that this treatment will not keep a flea infestation from reoccurring.

 For preventive treatments, flea collars are very effective in preventing fleas and ticks from infecting your pet and keeping infestations under control.
-The Seresto 8 Month Flea & Tick Prevention Collar for example, is a great option that provides continuous protection from fleas and ticks for up to eight months.

 What Do Tick Bites Look Like on Dogs and Cats?